 During her solo retrospective held at the Asia Society Texas from April to September, 2025, host curator Owen Duffy planned to fete Margaret on her 92nd birthday.
 The planets were aligned for Tiffany Beres, guest curator, and Prof. An-yi Pan (my father’s former student) to give short lectures followed by a custom-designed cake.
-The only misalignment was catalog rollout which had been delayed by issues with the printer.
+The only misalignment was that the planned catalog rollout had been delayed.

 Can one imagine a birthday at 92, an age when many contemporaries are no longer, where 135 friends and supporters attended?
 It speaks to Margaret’s large Houston-based community and her artistic staying power.
 Attendees included a trustee, friends and family, her calligraphy students, National Taiwan Normal University alumni and various art-interested viewers, many Chinese of course.

-During the lectures, due to the sound issues, Margaret had difficulty following the lectures.
-She was intrigued by An-yi’s insightful juxtaposition of her ‘Autumn hills’ 1968 (Harvard) and Gong Xian’s ‘Ten thousand peaks and ten thousand valleys’ circa 1670 (Reitberg) – that my father wrote about.
+During the lectures, Margaret was intrigued by An-yi’s insightful juxtaposition of her ‘Autumn hills’ 1968 (Harvard) and Gong Xian’s ‘Ten thousand peaks and ten thousand valleys’ circa 1670 (Reitberg) – that my father wrote about.
 Later, she said, ‘even though there are similarities in our compositions, our styles are actually very different.’
-She was placed next to Nancy Allen, a major museum donor, at the front table.
-But when Margaret later asked me to identify who was sitting alongside her, Margaret realized she had mistaken Nancy for a collector and committed a small faux pas which she asked me not to share.
-Quickly we began to laugh at the image of two doddering matrons speaking nonsense to each other, thinking the other must be crazy.
+She was seated next to Nancy Allen, a major museum donor, at the front table.
+But when Margaret later asked me to identify who was sitting alongside her, Margaret realized she had mistaken Nancy for a collector and admitted that she committed a small faux pas.
+Quickly we began to laugh at the image of two doddering matrons speaking nonsense to each other, each thinking the other must be crazy.

 Although Margaret received the first piece of cake, people quickly began to line up to speak with her and I daresay she didn’t get to ingest any.
-I marveled at the line which stretched a dozen or more long.
-Margaret was glowing, radiating warmth and fully engaged with each person, recalling crossed paths and old times.
+I marveled at the line which stretched a dozen or so long.
+Margaret was glowing, radiating warmth and fully engaged with each, recalling crossed paths and old times.
 Fortunately, friends provided some hydration.
-A number brought items for her to sign including a piece of calligraphy by Margaret in 1992.
+A number brought items for her to sign, one even brought a piece of calligraphy inked by Margaret in 1992.
 Her magnetic draw was eye-opening and heartwarming.

 It was a wonderful celebration, Margaret was thrilled to her core and you can appreciate her sense of humor!